kubernetes/website/content/en/docs/concepts/services-networking/dual-stack.md

       * `--feature-gates="IPv6DualStack=true"`

 {{< note >}}
-An IPv6 CIDR specificed via the `--cluster-cidr` flag larger than /24 will fail
+An IPv6 CIDR specified via the `--cluster-cidr` flag larger than /24 will fail
 {{< /note >}}

 ## Services